This post may contain affiliate links. Read my disclosure policy.

-- Slice each package of turkey sausage into 12 slices and flatten a bit.
+- Meanwhile, slice package of turkey sausage into 12 slices and flatten a bit.
 Preheat skillet to medium high, spray with cooking spray, and cook sausage 5-7 minutes per side or until done.

-- Open buns and place the bottoms in a 9x13 inch glass baking dish.
+- Open buns and place the bottoms in a 9×13 inch glass baking dish.
 Set out the tops cut side up.

 - Place one quarter slice of cheese on the inside bottom of each roll, then top each with apple slices, dividing evenly between the sliders.
-Top each slider with one or two sausage patties and one quarter slice of the remaining cheese.
-Then place the tops of the bins on top of the sandwiches.
+Top each slider with sausage patties and one quarter slice of the remaining cheese.
+Then place the tops of the buns on top of the sandwiches.